mhewedy/spwrap-examples/spring-boot-transactions-mysql2/README.md

 open 3 terminal windows;

-from first one: `curl http://localhost:8080/api/supplier/add` from second one: `curl http://localhost:8080/api/supplier/listDAO` and from third one: `curl http://localhost:8080/api/supplier/list`
+From first one: `curl http://localhost:8080/api/supplier/add`
+From second one: `curl http://localhost:8080/api/supplier/listDAO`
+And from third one: `curl http://localhost:8080/api/supplier/list`

 you will notice that, setting transaction isolation level on the stored proc method is equivalent to setting it on repository method using spring @Transactional.